 Contraindications*: Use caution for those with edema due to malnutrition.
 Use caution for those with Damp-Cold or loose stools.

-In Traditional Chinese Medicine (TCM), wax gourd seeds are plants that belong to the 'Herbs that drain Dampness' category.
-These herbs are typically diuretics, meaning that they promotes the increased production of urine in order to remove Damp that has accumulated in the body.
-According to TCM Damp accumulates first in the lower limbs, causing edema and impaired movement.
+In Traditional Chinese Medicine (TCM), Dong Gua Zi belongs to the 'Herbs that drain Dampness' category.
+These herbs are typically diuretics, meaning that they promotes the increased production of urine in order to remove Dampness that has accumulated in the body.
+According to TCM Dampness accumulates first in the lower limbs, causing edema and impaired movement.
 From there, if unchecked, it can move upward and impair digestion and eventually the respiratory system.

-Furthermore wax gourd seeds are plants that are Cold in nature.
-This means that wax gourd seeds typically help people who have too much "heat" in their body.
+Furthermore Dong Gua Zi is Cold in nature.
+This means that Dong Gua Zi typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition wax gourd seeds can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Dong Gua Zi can help restore a harmonious balance between Yin and Yang.

-Wax gourd seeds also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like wax gourd seeds tend to slow down acute reactions and detoxify the body.
+Dong Gua Zi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Dong Gua Zi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such wax gourd seeds are thought to target the Stomach, the Large intestine, the Lung and the Small intestine.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Dong Gua Zi is thought to target the Stomach, the Large intestine, the Lung and the Small intestine.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
 Like the Stomach, the Small Intestine has a digestive role, extracting the "pure" part of what we injest to the Spleen and the "impure" down to the Large Intestine.